oskaryil/school_wiki/interactionDesign/Gestalt_Laws.md

 Multiple objects that are similar tend to appear like they're grouped together.
 This is a physcologic effect which can occur in both a visual and auditory stimuli.

+**Example:** On a tv remote, the number buttons look the same.
+Grouped.

 ![Brand association](http://www.color-wheel-pro.com/pics/infographic-small.jpg) "Brand association"

 ## Law of Pragnanz